ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

                 Require valid-user
         </Location>

-Restart the shibd and apache2 services when satisified with this configuration.
+Restart the shibd and apache2 services when satisfied with this configuration.

 ## 4. HUBzero CMS Plugin